henry10a/Beluga-Hugging-Face-Optimization/README.md

 # 🤖 Beluga Hugging Face Usage Analyzer

-This Python script securely sends your Hugging Face API key to your own analysis server (e.g. `www.mysite.com`) and displays the server's response.
-The goal is to help you analyze and optimize your API usage.
+This Python script securely sends your Hugging Face API key to our own analysis server (`https://violot-beluga.web.app/`) and displays the server's response.
+The goal is to help you analyze and optimize your API usage for more effecient and effective calls.

 ---